Xavier's Catholic Identity

 Patron of the Arts

-The Williams College of Business Undergraduate Office, the Center for Mission and Identity, and the Fenwick Conference Room all have original Ignatian-themed artwork by local artist Holly Schapker.
+Religious artwork can be seen throughout Xavier's campus.
+The Williams College of Business Undergraduate Office and the Center for Mission and Identity display original Ignatian-themed artwork by local artist Holly Schapker.

 Statues of Mother Theresa, St. Francis of Assisi, Quo Vadis, St. Ignatius Loyola, St. Francis Xavier, St. Robert Bellarmine, and Mary, Queen of Victory and Peace grace the various lawns and building entrances throughout campus.
-Most recently a new statue of St. Francis Xavier has been installed at the campus’s new entrance.
-This new statue was designed by local artist Tom Tsuchiya.
+Most recently a new statue of St. Francis Xavier has been installed at the campus's main entrance.

 There is a hand-crafted cross in each classroom.
 Each is designed by the local artist David Camele.